casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sdk/script-sdk.md

 ### Sending a Transfer {#sending-a-transfer}

-This code block shows you how to define and send a transfer on the Casper Network.
+This code block shows you how to define and send a transfer on a Casper network.
 Replace the `account-address` in the code below with the sender's account address.

 The `sendTransfer` function below will return a `transfer-hash` which you can check on https://testnet.cspr.live/.